flybywiresim/docs/docs/fbw-a32nx/a32nx-api/hardware.md

 The examples below are configured via SPAD.neXt and the configuration documentation is linked below each controller.

 With SPAD.neXt you can also download complete profiles for aircraft and hardware controllers.
-For the controllers below this downloadable profile is used:
+For the FlyByWire A32NX and the controllers below this profile is used (which is downloadable from within SPAD.neXt):

 ![SPAD.eXt A32NX Profile](../assets/api-guide/spad-profile1.png "SPAD.eXt A32NX Profile"){loading=lazy}

-Find the complete documentation for these controllers in this single file: SPAD FlyByWire A32NX Profile Documentation: [A32NX FBW MSFS2020.pdf](../assets/api-guide/A32NX%20FBW%20MSFS2020.pdf)
+Find the complete documentation for these controllers in this single file: [A32NX FBW MSFS2020.pdf](../assets/api-guide/A32NX%20FBW%20MSFS2020.pdf)

 This profile is maintained by Cdr_Maverick#6475.